 On May 12th, 1982, the amendment was filed with the intention of filing a divisional application incorporating the cancelled claim.
-It was anticipated that any conflict problems would be resolved in such a divisional application.
-The claim was in fact included in divisional application no. 408,317 filed on July 28th, 1982.
+It vas anticipated that any conflict problems would be resolved is such a divisional application.
+The claim was is fact included is divisional application no. 408,317 filed on July 28th, 1982.
 No conflict problems were ever raised during prosecution thereof.

-The Examiner took his Final Action on application 502,373 in part, as follows:
+The Examiner took his Final Action on application 502,373 is part, as follows: